Antiques Appraiser Checklist: Questions to Ask Before You Hire

 Vague or evasive answers about fee structure.

 What is the single most important question to ask first?
 Ask what the appraisal is for.
-If the appraiser cannot articulate how intended use changes the report, they are not the right choice.
+If the appraiser cannot explain how intended use changes the report, they are not the right fit.

 Should I use a directory or search the web directly?
-A public directory with association profile, standards pages, and fee transparency is usually a better starting point because it reduces ambiguity before outreach.
+A public directory with profiles, standards pages, and fee transparency is usually a cleaner starting point because it reduces ambiguity before outreach.

 Do I need an in-person appraisal for antiques?
 Not always.
-Many antiques can be appraised online with strong photos and provenance documentation, but high-stakes or condition-sensitive items may require physical inspection.
+Many antiques can be reviewed from strong photos and records, but high-stakes or condition-sensitive items may need physical inspection.

 How do I know if an online appraisal is legitimate?
-Look for published standards, clear fee disclosure, a documented intake process, and a redacted sample report that shows methodology and comparable evidence.
+Look for published standards, clear fee disclosure, a documented intake process, and a sample or outline showing methodology and comparable evidence.

 What should I do after receiving an appraisal report?
-Route the report through the relevant stakeholder — insurer, CPA, or advisor — before using it for scheduling, filing, or claims.
+Send it to the relevant stakeholder, such as the insurer, CPA, attorney, executor, or advisor, before using it for scheduling, filing, or claims.